willswats/nixos-config/README.md

 ### Add boot.initrd.luks.devices Information

 Copy the text that starts with `boot.initrd.luks.devices` from `/etc/nixos/configuration.nix` to `~/Code/nixos-config/hosts/host/default.nix`, with `host` being your desired host.
+Delete any previous `boot.initrd.luks.devices` entries in the `default.nix` file.

 ### Build the Config